gabriela-framework/gabriela/docs/README.md

 We will first examine the anatomy of a *definition* and then dwelve into scopes.

+We will also talk about how to resolve services asynchronously, how to create **function expressions** and how to create services dynamically with **compiler passes**.

 ### 1.3.1 DI definition

 A *definition*, in its basic form, consists of a **name** and an **init** function that is a factory